cado-security/product-help/docs/troubleshooting/faq.md

 ### What are the Cado Response Service Level Agreements?
 The Cado Response Service Level Agreements (SLAs) are part of customers' end-user license agreement.
 Please refer to your EULA for more details.

+### Does Cado Response support processing of EC2s or AMIs with EBS Encryption?
+Yes.
+As of build 0.9.2.4, the `kms:CreateGrant` and `kms:Decrypt` permissions are enabled within the Cado Response role by default.
+If you upgraded from a build earlier than 0.9.2.4, you may need to add these permissions manually.